-The origins of the Minster can be traced back to Bishop John of York who founded a monastery on the site when he retired in 714.
-He died in 721 and his remains are in the present building.
+The origins of Beverley and the Minster can be traced back to Bishop John of York who founded a monastery on the site in the early years of the 8th century.
+He retired to the monastery after leaving York and died in 721.
+He was buried there.
 As a renowned teacher and healer he attracted huge numbers of pilgrims and was translated to sainthood in 1037.
 He trained the Venerable Bede who wrote an account of John’s life in his ‘History of the English Church’.
-King Athelstan visited John’s tomb in 934 while leading his army north to fight against the King of Scotland.
-Athelstan credited his victory to Bishop John and created sanctuary extending two miles from his tomb.
-This was extremely unusual and rare because, apart from Beverley Minster, only Durham, in the north, had this extended sanctuary limit.
+Tradition has it that King Athelstan visited John’s tomb in 934 while leading his army north to fight against the Scots.
+Athelstan reputedly credited his victory to Bishop John and created sanctuary extending two miles from his tomb.

 The sanctuary story resonates with the contemporary issue of refugees seeking sanctuary.
 The project team will work with the City of Sanctuary organisation formed in 2010 to help refugees and people seeking asylum.
 The school study packs will include information to give pupils an insight into attitudes of today’s society and for them to debate and compare this with the way in which migrant people were viewed in the Middle Ages.

 Our Sanctuary Project seeks to tell the unique story of Beverley Minster – place of sanctuary.